Bahar Hafizi says hanging her shingle allows for flexibility, sense of control

 Hafizi admits she often works longer hours than she might have done at the big firms, and her cell phone is always on for taking calls.
 But she enjoys the freedom and sense of control that allows her to mesh home and work life.
 She also can take the business decisions that make the practice work for her.

 “This lifestyle isn’t for everyone,” she says.
-It suits those who have some business acumen, wants the flexibility in their lifestyle, and don’t mind if it sometimes means working unusual or longer hours.
+It suits those who have some business acumen, want flexibility in their lifestyle, and don’t mind if it sometimes means working unusual or longer hours.

 Hafizi says her husband and children understand what she is doing and what the practice means to her.
 “They get it, they know how hard I work, and that I treat the practice like my third child,” Hafizi admits, though adding things can get a bit chaotic at times.